-Irene S. Levine, PhD is an award-winning journalist, author, and blogger who has written hundreds of articles—on health, mental health, travel and lifestyles—for some of the nation’s leading magazines, newspapers and websites (See her Credits).
+Irene S. Levine, PhD is an award-winning journalist, author, and blogger who has written more than a thousand articles—on health, mental health, travel and lifestyles—for some of the nation’s leading magazines, newspapers and websites (See some of her Credits).

 After a distinguished career as a psychologist and a decade of moonlighting as a freelance writer, feeling torn between two passions, she transitioned into her “second act” as a full-time travel writer.